-- The [Background activities] tab is displayed if a background task is running. - ▶ Regarding the information displayed in the [Background activities] tab, see "■ Checking Using Background activities from Array Controllers" (→pg.86).
+- ▶ The [Background activities] tab is displayed if a background task is running. - ▶ Regarding the information displayed in the [Background activities] tab, see "■ Checking with Background activities from array controller" (→pg.87).

-4.7.3 Checking the Hard Disk Status
+4.7.3 Checking Hard Disk Status

-Detailed information about hard disk drives connected to the controller is displayed in the object window.
+Detailed information on hard disks connected to the controller is displayed in the object window.